VikeLabs/RateMyCoop/README.md

 # RateMyCoop

-RateMyCoop is a website intended for let UVic students rate their coops in order to help others make decisions on where they want to apply.
+RateMyCoop is a website intended for UVic students to rate their co-ops in order to help others make decisions on where they want to apply.

 -----